Equality duty implementation

 The Vice Chancellor has ultimate executive responsibility for the effective development and implementation of the University's strategy and policies.

-The University Pro Vice-Chancellor (Academic Staffing and Equalities) and Dean of the Faculty of Development and Society provides strategic leadership for equality, diversity and inclusion and has overall delegated responsibility for co-ordinating the development, implementation and operation of the Equality Objectives 2017–2020.
+The Director of Human Resources and Organisational Development provides strategic leadership for equality, diversity and inclusion and has overall delegated responsibility for co-ordinating the development, implementation and operation of the Equality Objectives 2017–2020.

-An Equality and Diversity Committee is chaired by the Pro Vice-Chancellor (Academic Staffing and Equalities), which is responsible for coordinating the annual review of equality and diversity and inclusion.
+An Equality and Diversity Committee is chaired by the Director of Human Resources and Organisational Development, which is responsible for coordinating the annual review of equality and diversity and inclusion.
 This cross-institutional group monitors all relevant Equality Act 2010 alignment and implementation plans.
 The Committee reports to the Building a Great University Pillar Board.